 Often, reps will use this type of last-ditch effort to push the prospect into moving forward.
 But what really happens is you give them an easy way out.
 You're doing the breaking up, so they don't have to.

-Instead of saying, "It seems you're not interested in what I have to offer.
+Rather than saying, "It seems you're not interested in what I have to offer.
 If that's the case, this will be my last attempt at reaching you."
 Try saying, "It seems like this isn't a good fit for your company right now.
 I don't want to bother you unnecessarily, so I'll follow up in a few months to see if our goals are better aligned."